bryanc-nz/macos-virtualboxinstall/README.md

 You should then restart your machine using the Security & Privacy popup window button.

 ## Install the Oracle VirtualBox Extensions Pack
 The Extension Pack is released in lock-step with the VirtualBox installer.
-The versions *must* match.
+The versions of the Extension Pack and the VirtualBox release *must* match.

-You only need install the Extension Pack if your VM uses features that they provide.
-To install the the software, double click the file you downloaded.
+You only need to install the Extension Pack if your VM uses features that they provide.
+To install the software, double click the file you downloaded.
 This will start the VirtualBox Manager which will prompt you to complete the installation.

 ## Disclaimer
 This procedure works for me on an iMac 18,3 (2017).
 You may encounter difficulties and if you do:

 * Did you follow these instructions or make your own assumptions?
 * Have you enabled SIP?
+SIP is enabled by default so if you have never modified the setting there is nothing to do here.
 * Please post any questions/errors/difficulties to the VirtualBox forum: [VirtualBox on Mac OS X Hosts](https://forums.virtualbox.org/viewforum.php?f=8&sid=5c1a1b45aa48f63b76fcee8b24e124d5)